thmire/PypeIt/doc/qa.rst

 =========

-As part of the standard reduction, PypeIt generates a series of Quality Assurance (QA) files.
+As part of the standard reduction, PypeIt generates a series of fixed-format Quality Assurance (QA) figures.
 This document describes the typical outputs, in the typical order that they appear.

+*This page is still a work in progress.*

 The basic arrangement is that individual PNG files are created and then a set of HTML files are generated to organize